BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 ```
 4) In step 3's loop call `currentAutomaton`'s run method.
 If the result of that call is larger than `maxRead` update `maxRead` and `maxAutomaton` to be the new values of those variables.
 This is the "Max" part of the algorithm because we find the maximum value of that variable.

-`TODO: Write the code described in this step and take a screenshot (s4).`
+`TODO: Write the code described in this step and take a screenshot (name your file "s4" for screenshot 4 so it is easier for the TAs to grade, we will not this as just "(s4)" in future).`

 Hint 1: `currentAutomaton->run()` takes a string and returns an int.
 The string represents the input you want to validate, the int is how many characters the Automaton read (0 represents a failure).